Colour Psychology in Interior Painting: Transform The Home

 Step 1: Measure and mark your split line (e.g., 36 inches from the floor).

-Step 2: Apply painter’s tape just below the line for the upper color.
+Step 2: Apply painter’s tape just below the line for the upper colour.
 Press edges firmly to prevent bleeding.

 Step 3: Paint the lower section first.
 Use a brush for edges and a roller for large areas.
 Let dry.

-Step 4: Reposition tape above the line for the upper color.
+Step 4: Reposition tape above the line for the upper colour.
 Paint, then carefully remove tape while wet.

-Pro Tip: Seal tape edges with a small amount of the base wall color to prevent seepage.
+Pro Tip: Seal tape edges with a small amount of the base wall colour to prevent seepage.

 Vertical & Creative Splits